-Title: EQUAL OPPORTUNITY, HARASSMENT AND NONDISCRIMINATION Code: F0104 Authority: Board Minutes: 10/22/13, 08/25/20 Original Adoption: Revised/Reviewed: Effective: 10/22/13 08/17/20 08/25/20
+JAL OPPORTUNITY, HARASSMENT AND NDISCRIMINATION Code: F0104 Authority: Board Minutes: 10/22/13, 12/18/18 Original Adoption: Revised/Reviewed: Effective: 10/22/13 11/02/18 12/18/18

 Milwaukee Area Technical College (MATC) affirms its commitment to promote the goals of fairness and equity in all aspects of the educational enterprise.
 All concerns arising under this policy are subject to resolution using the college's Equity Grievance Process.
 The Equity Grievance Process is applicable regardless of the status of the parties involved, who may be members or non-members of the campus community, students, student organizations, faculty, administrators and/or staff.
 The college reserves the right to act on incidents occurring on-campus.
-The college also reserves the right to act on incidents occurring off-campus, when the off-campus conduct could have an on-campus impact or impact on the educational mission of the college.
+The college also reserves the right to act on incidents or the educational mission of the college.